sbin-github/MomentumFrame/README.md

-# 0. Generate Directories
+# Momentum-frame Based 2D Physix

+## 0. Prerequisites

 From this directory, run below in your terminal:

 $ mkdir solvers/data/model & mkdir solvers/data/gif_deeper & mkdir solvers/data/npy

+And please make sure that you have python modules in "requirements.txt".

+We do not recommend using "-r install", as it includes pytorch and taichi.

+Please visit "https://docs.taichi.graphics/docs/" if you want to know about taichi for python.

-# 1. Generate Ground-truth from Taichi Simulation
+## 1. Generate Ground-truth from Taichi Simulation

 You can do it by running "solvers/1_generate_simulation_data.py".